Lab 01: Dealing with Spatial Data in Python

 Retrieving data directly from OSM#

-We have so far seen how to read spatial data from disk (i.e., the data is downloaded and saved on your local directory).
-Next, let’s see how we can retrieve data from OSM directlt using a library called pyrosm
+We have so far seen how to read spatial data from your computer disk (i.e. the data is downloaded and saved on your local directory).
+Next, let’s see how we can retrieve data from OSM directly using a library called pyrosm

 .
 With pyrosm